(We're cool!) (Me, too!) Season 4

 - Parental Sexuality Squick: In the Halloween special, Harold spots the implications of Mr. Meaner becoming his mom's artistic muse and promptly goes into a Heroic BSoD.

-- Planet of Steves: Jessica calls her two best friends Sophie.
+- Planet of Steves: Jessica calls her two best friends, the Sophies.

 - Plot Hole: In-Universe; To explain why he hates rich people so much, Mr. Krupp tells the kids a story about how he was a lonely orphan whose hopes for adoption were raised and then dashed by a rich person.
 George and Harold quickly point out that they've met Krupp's mom before.

 - Punny Name: As usual, especially among the teachers.
-Also, the new characters teaching at Jerome Horwitz, such as Ms. Yewh being a play on the french way to say mister, "Monsieur", Bo Hweemuth being a play on the word "behemoth", Señor Citizen being a pun on "senior citizen", Mr. Ree being a pun on "mystery", Miss Anthrope's name being a pun on the term "misanthrope," and Superintendent Vil Endenemys being a pun on Villain and Enemies.
+Also, the new characters teaching at Jerome Horwitz, such as Ms. Yewh being a play on the French way to say "mister", "Monsieur" (as well as miss you), Bo Hweemuth being a play on the word "behemoth", Señor Citizen being a pun on "senior citizen", Mr. Ree being a pun on "mystery" (with his full name being a pun on 'toiletry,) Miss Anthrope's name being a pun on the term "misanthrope," Lee Dingman being a pun on "leading man" and Superintendent Vil Endenemys being a pun on Villain and Enemies.

 - Race Lift: